Welcome week: Wednesday 23 September to Friday 25 September 2020

 Congratulations on receiving an offer to study on one of our MSc courses.
-Whether you are joining us in Bath, or initially studying online, we have a programme of events to welcome you to the School of Management and Bath, to learn more about your course and to make friends.
+Whether you are joining us in Bath, or initially studying online, we have a programme of events to welcome you to the School of Management and Bath.
+This programme will help you learn more about your course and to make friends.
 We will confirm details in September 2020.

 Welcome Week checklist:

 - Link to other students on your course by downloading Microsoft Teams